Prof. Tom Slater

 - 2003-2008: Lecturer in Urban Studies, University of Bristol

 I was born in 1975 and raised on the ‘Somerset Levels’ in southern England.
-I’m an urban geographer, employed as Reader in Urban Geography at The University of Edinburgh, which I joined in August 2008.
-I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is at once politically committed and theoretically informed.
+I’m Professor of Urban Geography at The University of Edinburgh, which I joined in August 2008.
+I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of the late great David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is both politically committed and theoretically informed.

-I’ve been lucky enough to supervise some wonderful PhD students (working in contexts as diverse as Scotland, Syria, China, France and Greece) over the years, who have educated me via their knowledge and dedication.
-In my own work (on the occasions when I feel like I am surviving the neoliberal assault on higher education), I have traced the roots and implications of successive UK governments’ welfare reforms and also housing policies, which all too often rest on the ongoing and deeply disturbing stigmatisation of the urban working classes and the places where they live.
+I’ve been lucky enough to supervise some wonderful PhD students over the years, who have educated me via their knowledge and dedication.
+In my own recent work (on the occasions when I feel like I am surviving the neoliberal assault on higher education), I have traced the roots and implications of successive UK governments’ welfare reforms and also housing policies, which all too often rest on the ongoing and deeply disturbing stigmatisation of the urban working classes and the places where they live.
 A critique of the practices and publications of free market think tanks features strongly in my analyses.
 I have also developed an interest in the links between rent gap theory and territorial stigmatisation, and on the myths and realities of rent control, explored in public and keynote lectures in 20 different countries since 2010.
 My work has been translated into 9 different languages and circulates widely to inform struggles for housing justice.

-- Urban inequality and marginality in comparative perspective, with a particular focus on territorial stigmatization
+- Urban inequalities in comparative perspective, with a particular focus on territorial stigmatisation and symbolic power

 Slater.
-T. (2020, forthcoming) Shaking Up The City: Reframing Urban Inequality (Berkeley, CA: University of California Press).
+T. (2021) Shaking Up The City: Ignorance, Inequality and the Urban Question (Berkeley, CA: University of California Press).

-Cupples, J. and Slater, T. (eds) (2019, forthcoming) Producing and Contesting Urban Marginality: Interdisciplinary and Comparative Dialogues (London: Rowman and Littlefield International “Transforming Capitalism” Series).
+Cupples, J. and Slater, T. (eds) (2019) Producing and Contesting Urban Marginality: Interdisciplinary and Comparative Dialogues (London: Rowman and Littlefield International “Transforming Capitalism” Series).

 Tyler, I. and Slater, T. (eds) (2018) The Sociology of Stigma (London: Sage, Sociological Review Monograph Series).